-THEO3305: CONTEMPORARY THEOLOGY I: PROTESTANT TRADITION
+THE03305: CONTEMPORARY THEOLOGY I: PROTESTANT TRADITION

 This course is meant to examine some specific theological perspectives of the 20th century, with a view to highlighting schools of thought as they have functioned in the development of what has come to be known as the Euro-American tradition.
-These perspectives are usually the ones that receive most critical attention by contemporary theological practitioners and therefore warrant some serious consideration as prerequisite to studies in the more recent trends in theology.
+These perspectives are usually the ones that receive most critical attention by contemporary theological Return to Table of Content practitioners and therefore warrant some serious consideration as prerequisite to studies in the more recent trends in theology.

-THEO3306: CONTEMPORARY THEOLOGY II: RECENT TRENDS
+THE03306: CONTEMPORARY THEOLOGY II: RECENT TRENDS